County island: Colorado

 The city of Glendale, Colorado, is one of two areas belonging to Arapahoe County, but surrounded by the City and County of Denver.
 The other such area, including the neighborhoods of Holly Hills and Holly Ridge, is located just east of I-25 between Iliff Avenue and Hampden Avenue.
 According to the definition established in the article, Glendale is not precisely a county island because it is a city in its own right.
 However, the Holly Hills area is a county island.

 At the county level, both of these areas are true exclaves because they are portions of one county surrounded by another county.

 Illinois

-Many county islands were eliminated in Illinois by a 1986 state law that automatically annexed them into the surrounding city.
+Many county islands were eliminated in Illinois by a 1986 state law that automatically annexed them into the surrounding city if that city had a coterminous township.
 Uniquely among the 22 affected cities, Springfield exercised its home rule powers to retroactively reverse this annexation.
-As a result Springfield continues to have unincorporated enclaves including the neighborhoods of Laketown and Cabbage Patch.
+As a result, Springfield continues to have unincorporated enclaves including the neighborhoods of Laketown and Cabbage Patch.

 Illinois also has some incorporated exclaves.
 Mount Greenwood Cemetery is completely surrounded by the city of Chicago but is incorporated into the neighboring suburb of Merrionette Park.